rmtew/peasauce/README.md

 ## Licensing

-All files that comprise this are released under the MIT license.
+This project is licensed under the MIT license.

 ## Installation